Chapter One - Above the Noise

 ‘Yup.
 Sentenced to a decade, let out after barely seven years.
 Who does that?’

 ‘I still thought he’d serve all ten years.
-It doesn’t look good on the justice system for a child abuser to be let out early.’
+It doesn’t look good on the justice system to let a child abuser out early.’

 ‘How did your dad react?’

-‘He’s meeting with said solicitor later today to discuss restraining orders.
+‘He’s meeting with his solicitor later this afternoon to discuss restraining orders.
 His parole conditions might ban him from coming near me, but Dad wants to make sure.’

 Dante pulls me into a half-hug.
 ‘It’ll be okay.’

 I wonder if I would be sitting here if I never spent those years with Lesley and Michael.
-We never can tell what might have been, but I would still have the need to fill a hole in Mum’s absence.
-Between ages four and eight, I was always running and climbing to get out of reach.
+Would I still be running and climbing if I didn’t think I needed to be prepared to defend myself?

-When I started living with Dad again, I kept running and climbing, though I didn’t need to hide.
-Dad has photo albums full of me climbing all the trees in the garden, and there’s a video of me somewhere using the garden wall as a balance beam.
+When I started living with Dad again, I ran everywhere and climbed everything.
+Dad has photo albums full of me scaling all the trees in the garden, and there’s a video of me somewhere using the garden wall as a balance beam.
 When he caught me scaling the outside of our country house, he would take me to the climbing centre and signed me up for gymnastics.
 The skills I learned there took me to the rooftops where I improvised obstacle courses, edging towards Central London once Kensal Green didn’t thrill me anymore.
 Museums, apartment blocks, shopping centres and finally, the skyscrapers.

 That was how I met Dante.
 I was thirteen and running through Westminster when I misjudged my landing.
 Clinging for dear life from HMRC, Dante jumped the gap from Churchill’s War Rooms to pull me to safety.
 We’ve been parkour buddies ever since.
-He’s not a thrill seeker like me, rather, he is a self-taught athlete.
-His parents want him to have a steadier career and won’t hire a coach for him.
+He’s not a thrill seeker like me.
+He’s more a self-taught athlete as his parents won’t let him get a coach.

 We tighten our grip on the blanket while the sky changes.
 The streetlights are already dimming and the roads fill with cars and buses.
-These sunrise vigils always have clear views, mainly because we don’t do them on extremely cloudy nights in case it rains.
+These sunrise vigils always have clear views, mainly because it’s common sense to avoid rainy days.

 ‘I wonder if I’ll ever get bored of this,’ I say.
-‘What do I do for kicks when this isn’t enough anymore?’
+‘What will I do when this is no longer enough?’

 I shrug.
 ‘You never know, I might miss my jump one day and that’ll be the end.’
 I act like I’m unbreakable, but I’m definitely not stupid.
 The higher I go, the more I stare death in the face.
 You cannot hesitate or you’ll lose momentum, all it takes is one mistake.